 Location: Pest side (Dohány utca 2, Budapest 1074)

-As Europe’s largest synagogue, it features stunning Moorish-style architecture, colorful stained glass, and golden domes.
-Outside, the Tree of Life Memorial honors Holocaust victims with names engraved on its silver leaves.
+The Great Synagogue on Dohany Street is the centerpiece of Budapest’s rich Jewish heritage, and exploring it is one of the most meaningful things to do in Budapest.
+As Europe’s largest synagogue, it impresses with Moorish-style architecture, colorful stained glass, and golden domes.
+Outside, the Tree of Life Memorial honors Holocaust victims with names engraved on its silver leaves, adding powerful meaning to the site.

 4. Hike Gellert Hill for Stunning Views